 Under the No Action alternative, existing hydrology and water quality would remain unchanged.
-This alternative would not involve development activities at the project site, and as such, no impacts at that site are anticipated.
+With no development activities at the project site, no impacts at that site are anticipated.
 Ceasing operations at the existing clinic would have no immediate effect on hydrology and water quality and unknown long-term effects, depending on future land use of the site.